Pixailz/Pixailz/README.md

 1. make libft clean again
     - add subfolder to sort all function
-    - add atoi_base atol_base atoll_base
     - rewrite all the things :)
-2. finish philosophers bonus
+2. rewrite philosophers bonus
-3. validate push_swap
+    - add waitpid(pid, &result, WNOHANG) somewhere
+3. write bonus of ft_printf
+4. optimise push_swap to pass it at 125
+5. BlankProject